 This weekend, Stuart and I headed off to Tenby for the Long Course Weekend with a couple of friends, Roelie and Sergio.

 Originally, I intended to train for the full weekend as a precursor to doing my first Ironman next year.
-I’ve swim the distance before and have completed 5 marathons, but I’ve only cycled 100 miles (rather than 112 miles)… And I’ve not done it all back-to-back!
+I’ve swum the distance before and have completed 5 marathons, but I’ve only cycled 100 miles (rather than 112 miles)… And I’ve not done it all back-to-back!

 Anyway, as I’m 6.5 months pregnant, I’ve dropped my distances down to 1.9k; 45 miles and 10k whereas Stu is doing the whole event.

 We arrived just after 3pm, so headed for a car park in town to go straight to registration.
 As we were entering the car park, I spotted former LRR Kelly and her husband, Ed.

 The registration hall was quite busy and very hot.
 As I was in the queue, I spotted Roelie, so we agreed to meet up after we had finished registering.
 Roelie has also decided to do the 10k run, so she went to buy a coach ticket.
 I didn’t realise that I needed to buy one, so it was fortunate that we bumped into her.

 Stuart pointed out that we ought to eat before the swim, so we went to a nearby bar and ordered some pizzas.
 I can’t eat nearly as much as I used to, so after I’d had half of it, I felt completely full.